jcrotinger/clean_data_course_project/CodeBook.md

 BodyGyroMag.Freq.StdDev | Average Measurement | numeric | normalized and bounded within [-1,1]
 BodyGyroJerkMag.Freq.Mean | Average Measurement | numeric | normalized and bounded within [-1,1]
 BodyGyroJerkMag.Freq.StdDev | Average Measurement | numeric | normalized and bounded within [-1,1]

-* TODO: Add link to raw data
-* TODO: Add references to tidy data documentation
-* TODO: Add description of data in output file
-* TODO: Add description of steps to get from raw data to output file

-### Raw Data

-For this project, I have taken the [Human Activity Recognition Using Smartphones Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), analyzed the structure of the data, and created a script, `run_analysis.R`, that processes the dataset and outputs a tidy dataset described below.